 Maintaining supply and delivery

 Strategic policies should include a trajectory illustrating the expected rate of housing delivery over the plan period, and all plans should consider whether it is appropriate to set out the anticipated rate of development for specific sites.
+Local planning authorities should monitor their deliverable land supply against their housing requirement, as set out in adopted strategic policies.

+Local planning authorities are not required to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years’ worth of housing for decision making purposes if the following criteria are met40:

+their adopted plan is less than five years old; and

+that adopted plan identified at least a five year supply of specific, deliverable sites at the time that its examination concluded.

-Local planning authorities should identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years’ worth of housing against their housing requirement set out in adopted strategic policies38, or against their local housing need where the strategic policies are more than five years old39.
+In all other circumstances, local planning authorities should identify and update annually a supply of specific deliverable sites sufficient to provide either a minimum of five years’ worth of housing41, or a minimum of four years’ worth of housing if the provisions in paragraph 226 apply.
+The supply should be demonstrated against either the housing requirement set out in adopted strategic policies, or against the local housing need where the strategic policies are more than five years old42.
+Where there has been significant under delivery of housing over the previous three years43, the supply of specific deliverable sites should in addition include a buffer of 20% (moved forward from later in the plan period).

-37 The delivery of large scale developments may need to extend beyond an individual plan period, and the associated infrastructure requirements may not be capable of being identified fully at the outset.
+39 The delivery of large scale developments may need to extend beyond an individual plan period, and the associated infrastructure requirements may not be capable of being identified fully at the outset.
 Anticipated rates of delivery and infrastructure requirements should, therefore, be kept under review and reflected as policies are updated.

+40 Transitional provisions relating to the application of this paragraph are set out in footnote 79.

-38 For the avoidance of doubt, a five year supply of deliverable sites for travellers – as defined in Annex 1 to Planning Policy for Traveller Sites – should be assessed separately, in line with the policy in that document.
-39 Unless these strategic policies have been reviewed and found not to require updating.
+41 For the avoidance of doubt, a five year supply of deliverable sites for travellers – as defined in Annex 1 to Planning Policy for Traveller Sites – should be assessed separately, in line with the policy in that document.

+42 Unless these strategic policies have been reviewed and found not to require updating.
 Where local housing need is used as the basis for assessing whether a five year supply of specific deliverable sites exists, it should be calculated using the standard method set out in national planning guidance.

-The supply of specific deliverable sites should in addition include a buffer (moved forward from later in the plan period) of:

-5% to ensure choice and competition in the market for land; or
+43 This will be measured against the Housing Delivery Test, where this indicates that delivery was below 85% of the housing requirement.
+For clarity, authorities that are not required to continually demonstrate a 5 year housing land supply should disregard this requirement.

+National planning guidance provides further information on calculating the housing land supply, including the circumstances in which past shortfalls or over-supply can be addressed.

-10% where the local planning authority wishes to demonstrate a five year supply of deliverable sites through an annual position statement or recently adopted plan40, to account for any fluctuations in the market during that year; or
+Where the criteria in paragraph 76 are not met, a local planning authority may confirm the existence of a five-year supply of deliverable housing sites (with a 20% buffer if applicable) through an annual position statement which:

-20% where there has been significant under delivery of housing over the previous three years, to improve the prospect of achieving the planned supply41.

-A five year supply of deliverable housing sites, with the appropriate buffer, can be demonstrated where it has been established in a recently adopted plan, or in a subsequent annual position statement which:

 has been produced through engagement with developers and others who have an impact on delivery, and been considered by the Secretary of State; and